DDNStorage/LustrePerfMon/doc/ESMON_User_Manual_Raw_en.md

-# DDN Exascaler Monitoring System Manual
+# Exascaler Monitoring System Manual

-## Introduction to DDN EXAScaler Performance Monitoring System
+## Introduction to EXAScaler Performance Monitoring System

-*LustrePerfMon* is a monitoring system that can collect system statistics of DDN EXAScaler for performance monitoring and analysis.
+*LustrePerfMon* is a monitoring system that can collect system statistics of EXAScaler for performance monitoring and analysis.
 It is based on multiple widely used open-source software.
-Some extra plugins have been developed by DDN for enhancement.
+Some extra plugins have been developed for enhancement.

 One of the main components of *LustrePerfMon* is **сollectd**. **collectd** is a daemon, which collects system performance statistics periodically and provides mechanisms to store the values in a variety of ways. *LustrePerfMon* is based on the open-source **collectd**, yet includes more plugins, such as Filedata, Ganglia, Nagios, Stress, Zabbix and so on.

 ### Terminology

-- **LustrePerfMon**: Abbreviation for *DDN EXAScaler Performance Monitoring System*.
+- **LustrePerfMon**: Abbreviation for *EXAScaler Performance Monitoring System*.
-- **DDN SFA**: *DDN* *Storage Fusion Architecture* provides the foundation for balanced, high-performance storage.
+- **SFA**: *Storage Fusion Architecture* provides the foundation for balanced, high-performance storage.
 Using highly parallelized storage processing technology, SFA delivers both unprecedented IOPS and massive throughput.
-- **DDN EXAScaler**: Software stack developed by DDN to overcome the toughest storage and data management challenges in extreme, data-intensive environments.
+- **EXAScaler**: Software stack developed to overcome the toughest storage and data management challenges in extreme, data-intensive environments.
 - **Installation Server**: The server on which the installation process is triggered.
 - **Monitoring Server**: The server on which the database (*Influxdb*) and web server (*Grafana*) of the monitoring system will run.
 - **Monitoring** **Agent(s)**: The hosts, from which the monitoring system will collect metrics from.
 The metrics includes information about CPU, memory, Lustre, SFA storage, and so on.
 A *collectd* daemon will run on each monitoring client.
-- **DDN IME**: DDN’s *Infinite Memory Engine (IME)* is a flash-native, software-defined, storage cache that streamlines application IO, eliminating system bottlenecks.
+- **IME**: *Infinite Memory Engine (IME)* is a flash-native, software-defined, storage cache that streamlines application IO, eliminating system bottlenecks.
 - **Lustre**: The *Lustre* file system is an open-source, parallel file system  that supports many requirements of leadership class HPC simulation environments.
 - **OST**: The *Object Storage Target(OST)* of *Lustre* is the storage target that store the file data objects.
 - **OSS**: The *Object Storage Server(OSS)* of *Lustre* is the server that manage the *Object Storage Target*.
 - **MDT**: The *Metadata Target(MDT)* of *Lustre* is the storage target that stores the file metadata.
 - **MDS**: The *Metadata Servers(MDS)* of *Lustre* is the server that provides metadata services for a file system and manages one or multiple Metadata Target (MDT).

-### Collectd plugins of DDN
+### Collectd plugins

 Several additional plugins are added to **collectd** in LustrePerfMon to support various functions.